molgenis/molgenis-frontend/packages/core-ui/README.md

+## Contents
+This package contains React components that are used in some plugins of MOLGENIS (including the Data Explorer).
+Some of the components of the Data Explorer (including the **filters**) are still part of molgenis/molgenis and can be found in `molgenis-dataexplorer/src/main/resources/js/`.

 ## Developing locally

 There is no way to serve and link the code to MOLGENIS.
 There's a workaround: you will need to copy the `dist` contents to a build of MOLGENIS.
 Here's how to do it: